-For the wild, surf and sand, you can’t beat the four-mile expanse of St. Ouen’s Bay, the most striking feature of Jersey’s western edge.
+For the wild, surf and sand, you can’t beat the five-mile expanse of St. Ouen’s Bay, the most striking feature of Jersey’s western edge.
 Walk along the sea wall and watch surfers ride big Atlantic waves or venture into the beach’s tumbling dunes, rich in wildlife and located within Jersey’s Coastal National Park.

 Grève de Lecq to Plémont Bay.